Rules of the Committee on Foreign Affairs, 117th Congress

 13. Staff Services

-Subject to clause 9 of rule X of the House of Representatives, the staff of the Committee, except as provided in paragraph (c), shall be appointed, and may be removed, by the Chairman with the approval of the majority of the Members in the majority party of the Committee.
+(b) Subject to clause 9 of rule X of the House of Representatives, the staff of the Committee, except as provided in paragraph (c), shall be appointed by the Chairman with the approval of the majority of the Members in the majority party of the Committee.
 Their remuneration shall be fixed by the Chairman, and they shall work under the general supervision and direction of the Chairman.
 Staff assignments are to be authorized by the Chairman or by the Staff Director under the direction of the Chairman.

 14. Number and Jurisdiction of Subcommittees